jonasjahnsson/jonasjahnsson/content/about/index.md

 As crypto gained momentum, I found myself drawn to the ethos of decentralization and open-source collaboration.
 A close friend introduced me to **Gitcoin**, and when the opportunity arose to join their marketing team, I seized it.
 My most impactful career decision to date.

 At Gitcoin, I focused on growing participation in **Grants Rounds**, engaging donors, and creating strategies to amplify community involvement.
-We tried everything from creating massive waves of **POAPs** (so many that we pushed POAP’s capacity to its limits!) to designing innovative ways to inspire engagement.
+We tried everything from creating massive waves of **POAPs** (so many that we pushed POAP’s capacity to its limits lol) to designing innovative ways to inspire engagement.
 Some experiments worked brilliantly, while others offered valuable lessons.
 What fueled me was the challenge of bridging people, technology, and purpose—unlocking new ways to support builders and projects in the space.

 I was also fortunate enough to be one of the first full time contributors to the DAO, setting up workflows, coordination tools and onboarding a wave of amazing contributors.